BabylonJS/Documentation/content/features/featuresDeepDive/controls/imageFilter.md

             gl_FragColor.b = r;
         }
     `,
-    samplerNames: ["textureSampler"]
+  samplerNames: ["textureSampler"],
 });
 customFilter.filter(imageToProcess, customEffectWrapper);
 ```

 Where imageToProcess could be either:

-* the url of a picture.
+- the url of a picture.
-* a video element (the current visible frame of the video will be used)
+- a video element (the current visible frame of the video will be used)
-* another canvas element (the current visible state will be used)
+- another canvas element (the current visible state will be used)

 This will apply the custom shader in parameter to the picture.
 By default, `vUV` is available as a varying defining the full ouptput as texture coordinates. `textureSampler` needs to be present and defines the texture corresponding to the input parameter.